Measure Authoring Tool - Web Site Accessibility Statement

 For Alternate Access to Web Information

-For users utilizing a screen reader or other accessibility tools and who require an alternate method to use the Measure Composer or Clause Workspace, please contact the Measure Authoring Tool Help Desk to arrange a time for a MAT Help Desk representative to assist you with these sections of the MAT.
+For users utilizing a screen reader or other accessibility tools and who require an alternate method to use the Measure Composer or CQL Workspace, please contact the Measure Authoring Tool Support Desk to arrange a time for a MAT Help Support representative to assist you with these sections of the MAT.

-The Measure Authoring Tool Help Desk's Hours of Operation are as follows:
+The Measure Authoring Tool Support Desk's Hours of Operation are as follows:

 Monday – Friday 7:30 am – 5:00 pm Central Standard Time.

-The phone number for the MAT Help Desk is 1-800-673-0655 and the email address to contact a Help Desk is firstname.lastname@example.org.
+The phone number for the MAT Support Desk is 1-800-673-0655 and the email address to contact the Support Desk is firstname.lastname@example.org.

 Many of our documents are available in PDF format.
 Version 6.0 of Adobe Reader, formerly called Acrobat Reader, now includes a built in Read Out Loud option.
 If your current version of Adobe Reader doesn't have this feature, the updated plug-in is available at no charge from Adobe.